 This fairytale castle in Anglesey is fit for a queen!
 Built in 1849 on the edge of the Menai Strait, the French-inspired Château Rhianfa is exquisite inside and out.
 There are 30 stylish rooms, both catered and self-catering, each decorated with modern colours and classic furniture.
 Little touches make it a perfect hideaway spot.
 While you're in the area, there are castles, exhilarating boat rides and vineyard tours on offer.
 Or you can head to the lovely beaches by Llanddwyn Island where the Welsh patron saint of lovers, St Dwynwen, had a church.

 The townhouse treat

-In the heart of Pembrokeshire is Llys Meddyg, a Grade II listed Georgian coaching house complete with a restaurant, bar, kitchen garden and charming accommodation.
+In the arty coastal village of Newport in the heart of Pembrokeshire is Llys Meddyg, a Grade II listed Georgian coaching house complete with an award-winning restaurant, bar, kitchen garden and charming accommodation.
 The Romantic Getaway package includes champagne on arrival, a three course à la carte dinner, bed and breakfast, plus optional extras of flowers and chocolates.

 The grand country house hotel

 Bodysgallen Hall in Llandudno, owned by the National Trust, is surrounded by spectacular views.
 With an on-site spa, 15 plush bedrooms, 16 cottage suites and extensive gardens, the Grade 1 property is a wonderful retreat if you’re after a special time.